Ensuring the Future of the Poultry and Egg Industry

 Your USPOULTRY Foundation is making a difference!
-We are building on our success,

 than $1 million in the industry over the last year.

 The Foundation's mission is clear:

-Support the recruitment and training of the brightest students
+- Support the recruitment and training of the brightest students

-Seek and fund scientific research
+- Seek and fund scientific research

-Foster student scientists
+- Foster student scientists

-Promote careers in the poultry and egg industry
+- Promote careers in the poultry and egg industry

 We look forward to continuing our legacy of success and partnering with you and other industry leaders to ensure the future.
 With your help, we can build the next generation of leaders in the poultry industry, while conducting vital research to ensure our continued production of a safe, sustainable wholesome and affordable poultry and egg products.

 PARTNERS IN POULTRY